maddevsio/react-madboiler/README.md

 # Hooks
 #### React-use
-This is a library of additional react-hooks, which cover most of the needs and do not have to create the wheel every time.
+This is a library of additional react hooks that meet most of the needs so that you do not have to reinvent the wheel every time.
 [Hooks list](https://github.com/streamich/react-use)
 Most useful hooks:
 * [useDebounce](https://github.com/streamich/react-use/blob/master/docs/useDebounce.md)